 When looking for somewhere indulgent to dine while staying at Fawsley Hall, the hotel offers a host of treats, not least of which is afternoon tea, a much loved tradition and served in the Tudor Great Hall.
 Enjoy modern British dining in the award winning Cedar Restaurant or retreat to the cosy Tudor Bar which has lighter dining options or indulge in a pre dinner cocktail.

 If you are in need of a workout or a little pampering, the hotel offers contemporary health club and spa facilities which include swimming pool, outdoor hydrotherapy pool, steam room, sauna and spa treatments.

 The Fawsley Hall Hotel & Spa offers great late deals and special offers on short breaks throughout the year.
 Book online today with My Hotel Break.

 The Classic bedrooms at Fawsley Hall provide a perfect home from home.
 They are located in the main house and sensitively combine period features with contemporary amenities.
 Some are available to configure as a twin room so please just let us know if you would prefer this option.
 Each bedroom has been appointed to a high standard so expect to be indulged with soft, warm fabrics, high quality furniture and our unique Hand Picked toiletries.

-Knighley Court Stable Classic double bedrooms are located across from the hotel in Knightly Court.
+Knightley Court Stable Classic double bedrooms are located across from the hotel in Knightley Court.
 Almost all bedrooms are split over two levels with the bathroom being on the mezzanine.
 Each bedroom is appointed with contemporary features and beautiful furnishings set of by the high beamed ceilings.